 Why I decided to become an Inclusive Practice Partner

-What is the Inclusive Practice Partnerships (IPP) Scheme?
+What is the Inclusive Practice Partners (IPP) Scheme?

-The Inclusive Practice Partnership Scheme is a collaboration between students and academic staff at the University of Brighton.
+The Inclusive Practice Partners Scheme is a collaboration between students and academic staff at the University of Brighton.
 It is a programme that aims to diversify and decolonise the curriculum and pedagogy within higher education.
-What this essentially means, is that students work alongside staff to produce a list of recommendations for improvement within these areas in their own subject area.
-I study Biomedical Science and I have forwarded changes in some of the literature searching and how critical analysis is marked for future students, recommended unconscious bias training and guest speakers within modules based on my own lived experiences of studying my course.
+What this essentially means is that students work alongside staff to produce a list of recommendations for improvement within these areas in their own subject area.
+I study Biomedical Science and I have forwarded changes in some of the literature searches, in how critical analysis is marked for future students, and recommended unconscious bias training and guest speakers within modules based on my own lived experiences of studying my course.

 Why did you choose to become an Inclusive Practice Partner?

 I am a first-generation higher education student of BAME background.
 I am also studying a healthcare science degree, Biomedical Science, which is preparing me for a career in healthcare and the NHS, so inclusivity and diversity within healthcare education is very important to me.

 Especially in the current climate we are living through, it has become increasingly important to ensure all voices, regardless of background or ethnicity are heard and represented.